 Our Tasting Experience

-Of course, they have some award-winning wines, but what I remember most are the stories about the wines with the unusual names… Arizona Sunset, a lovely rose, and Angel Wings, chosen as a communion wine.
-My favorite was the Sonora Rossa, a Chianti-style wine which would be good served with a nice pasta with marinara sauce.
+Of course, they have some award-winning wines, but what we remember most are the stories about the wines with the unusual names… Arizona Sunset, a lovely rose, and Angel Wings, chosen as a communion wine.
+Our favorite was the Sonora Rossa, a Chianti-style wine which would be good served with a nice pasta with marinara sauce.
 It was lighter than most Chiantis.
-Winery Website

 We went inside and saw that the Callaghan family, Kent, Lisa and their daughter were swamped.
 Kent and Lisa poured and their young daughter swiped credit cards.
 The atmosphere was one of a friendly party in a small home.